alpaka-group/llama/documentation/pages/domains.rst

 =======

 As mentioned in the section before, LLAMA distinguishes between the user and the datum domain.
-The most important difference is that the user domain is defined at *run time* whereas the datum domain is defined at *compile time*.
+The most important difference is that the array domain is defined at *run time* whereas the datum domain is defined at *compile time*.
 This allows to make the problem size itself a run time value but leaves the compiler room to optimize the data access.